 $0.25 - $2.00 Per Piece

-It’s important to look at the big picture to cut postage costs.
-If you find that your prospects are concentrated in a specific area, it may be more cost effective to send the brochures on a truck to that city’s postal hub, rather than mailing it from further away.
-Commingling is another strategy that helps cut costs; your brochures are included with other mailers and then sorted at the carrier level so your post office has less to do.
+It’s important to look at the big picture to reduce postage costs.
+If you find that your prospects are concentrated in a specific area, it may be more cost-effective to send the brochures on a truck to that city’s USPS mailing hub, rather than mailing them from further away.
+Commingling is another strategy that helps reduce costs; your brochures are included with other mailers and then sorted at the carrier level so your post office has less to do.

 So how much does it cost to print and ship brochures?
 As you’ve seen, there are a number of different scenarios, depending upon the various requirements for your piece.
 But if executed well, an investment in this highly effective marketing vehicle will pay for itself well beyond its cost.
-For professional brochures and other print projects, contact the experts at Ironmark today.
+For the most accurate quote on professional brochures and other print projects, contact the experts at Ironmark today.